SDA Bocconi School of Management

-SDA Bocconi School of Management (Scuola di Direzione Aziendale) was founded in 1971 and is the graduate business school of Bocconi University in Milan and Rome.
-SDA Bocconi is triple accredited by the AACSB, EQUIS, and the AMBA.
+SDA Bocconi School of Management (Scuola di Direzione Aziendale) was founded in 1971 and is the graduate business school of Bocconi University in Milan and Rome, Italy.
+It is triple accredited by the AACSB, EQUIS, and the AMBA.
 SDA Bocconi offers various MBA programs, specialized master's degrees, as well as executive education, professional development, and professional certification programs.
 The business school also regularly engages in commissioned research projects.
-SDA Bocconi School of Management, in addition to its main campus in Milan, Italy, maintains a presence in Mumbai, India, the SDA Bocconi Asia Center.
+SDA Bocconi School of Management, in addition to its main campus in Milan, Italy, maintains a presence in Mumbai, India, at the SDA Bocconi Asia Center.

-Accreditation and Memberships
+Accreditation and memberships

 In 1998, SDA Bocconi was the first school in Italy to be accredited by EQUIS and is now one of only 100 business schools worldwide to hold the "triple crown", having been accredited by three international accreditation associations: AACSB, EQUIS and AMBA (Association of MBAs).
 The School has also been accredited by CSQNet and holds the ISO 9001:2000 quality rating from the Funded Projects Services Center.

 SDA Bocconi is a member of the European Foundation for Management Development, AACSB International (Association to Advance Collegiate Schools of Business), EABIS (The Academy of Business in Society), ECGI (European Corporate Governance Institute), PIM (Partnership in International Management), CEMS (Community of European Management Schools and International Companies) – the last two alongside Bocconi University.

 Rankings

 In 2024, the Financial Times ranked SDA Bocconi's full-time MBA program 3rd in the world.
 In 2022, SDA Bocconi was ranked as the 4th best business school in Europe in the Financial Times' European Business School Ranking.

 For 2023, QS ranked SDA Bocconi's MBA program as the 22nd best in the world, and 10th in Europe.

-Bloomberg ranked SDA Bocconi as the #1 business school in Europe for the 2023-24 ranking cycle.
+Bloomberg ranked SDA Bocconi as the #1 business school in Europe for the 2023–24 ranking cycle.

 SDA Bocconi was ranked #4 in "The Best International MBAs 2019 (1-year, non-US Programs)" by Forbes.